How to change the color temperature of your iPhone display

 - On this screen, choose Color Tint.

-- Next, reduce Intensity to zero and move around the Hue Slider to match your needs.
+- Next, reduce Intensity to zero and move around the Hue Slider to match your requirement.

-Note: Move the Hue Slider to the point shown in the image to configure the coolness of the colors displayed.
+Move the Hue Slider to the point shown in the image to configure the coolness of the colors displayed.

 End Results